PhotonicsTUL/PLaSK/doc/tutorial5.rst

 Photonic crystal
 ~~~~~~~~~~~~~~~~

 At this point we have defined a simple VCSEL structure with a limited active region and no optical confinement.
 Now we need to add a photonic crytal.
 We simulate etching air holes in the structure by overlaying air cylinders over the top DBRs.
 To do so, right-click on the first ``Stack`` in the geometry tree view (the one containing the whole structure).
 From the pop-up menu select ``Insert into`` and then ``Align``.
 This will create an another container around the stack.
-Select it and specify *Default Items Positions* as follows:
+Select it and specify *Default Items' Positions* as follows:

 ============= ====== ==========================
 Longitudinal: center ``0``